CommonLoon102/RegexFileSearcher/README.md

 RegexFileSearcher
 =================
-Cross-platform regex file searching tool in .NET Core.
+Cross-platform regex file searching tool in .NET 5.

 **Protip**: use the [RegexTestBench](https://github.com/CommonLoon102/RegexTestBench) to test your regexes before using them in this tool.